anannya2805-svg/employee-retention-analysis/README.md

 This analysis shows patterns and relationships in the data, not proof of what's directly causing people to leave.
 A deeper study would be needed to confirm cause and effect.

 ## Files in This Repo
-- `analysis/Employee_Retention_Analysis.xlsx` — the full workbook (cleaning, pivot tables, statistical analysis, dashboard)
+- `analysis/Employee_Retention_Analysis.xlsx` — the full workbook (cleaned data, statistical analysis, dashboard)
 - `data/` — the raw and cleaned datasets